yishunlu-222/AnACor_public/README.md

 	Input: S: the scattering vector of incident or diffracted ray
-	Ω: the rotating matrix of the goniometer
-	n: the positional vector of the crystal voxel to calculate path length by the ray-tracing method
-	model : 3D segmented model from tomographic reconstruction crytal_voxels : crystal voxels in the 3D model
+	Ω: the rotating matrix of the goniometer model : 3D segmented model from tomographic reconstruction crytal_voxels : crystal voxels in the 3D model